 Nature is often my subject of choice.
 Usually, I’m simply immersed in the creative and investigative process of making art.
-Sometimes I try to evoke a response that inspires the viewer to contemplate and preserve our precious natural resources, and to explore the relationship between man and nature.
+Sometimes I try to evoke a response that inspires the viewer to contemplate and preserve our precious natural resources, and/or to explore the relationship between man and nature.
 Yet, I explore whatever subject that stirs my interest at any given moment.
 Life and art cannot be thwarted by artificial barriers, so I try to simply stay true to myself in my artistic pursuits.

 My textiles and prints have been in exhibitions locally and internationally. ”Origins” is on the cover of the April 2018, edition of Art Quilt Quarterly.